rick68/eigenjs/README.md

 #### mat.hasNaN()

-Returns true if it contains at least one Not A Number (NaN).
+Returns true if *this contains at least one Not A Number (NaN).

 ```js
 var M = require('eigenjs').Matrix